Hypofractionated Stereotactic Radiotherapy With Bevacizumab in the Treatment of Recurrent Malignant Glioma

 - Glioma showing prior spontaneous hemorrhage as determined from the clinical history or from any preoperative CT or MRI scan (excluding grade 1 punctate, incidentally found).

 - Longest uni-dimensional measurement of contrast enhancing tumor ≥ 4cm.
-Tumors exceeding this limit may be eligible and any question should be directed to a Radiation Oncology Investigator and the PI.
+Tumors exceeding this limit may be eligible and any question should be directed to a Radiation Oncology Investigator and the MSK PI.

 - Tumor must not invade the corpus callosum